Tomas-Juri/STAG-AUIUI-P8VT/index.md

 - **Documentation:** This directory contains all of the documentation for the course, including lecture slides, assignments, and other relevant materials.

 - **Source Code:** This directory contains all of the source code for the course.
-The source code is organized by week and assignment, making it easy to find and navigate.
+The source code is organized by year, making it easy to find and navigate.